sjentsch/lsjDocs/Ch13/Ch13_ANOVA_05.rst

 which groups are actually different from one another.
 In our drugs example, our null hypothesis was that all three drugs (placebo, Anxifree and Joyzepam) have the exact same effect on mood.
-But if you think about it, the null hypothesit is actually claiming *three* different things all at once here.
+But if you think about it, the null hypothesis is actually claiming *three* different things all at once here.
 Specifically, it claims that:

 -  Your competitor’s drug (Anxifree) is no better than a placebo (i.e.,